 Factors Affecting Capacity Charges

-Several factors influence capacity charges, making them complex to predict.
+Several factors influence capacity charges, making them difficult to predict accurately.

 Peak Demand Levels